Trains to Toledo

 This is Spain, so the train is definitely the way to reach Toledo.
 The railway station in Toledo is unusual in having direct trains to just one other place.
 There are regular non-stop trains to Madrid Atocha.
 For anywhere else, you have to change trains in Madrid at Atocha.
 So all routes to Toledo by train inevitably lead through Madrid.
 The shuttle service linking Toledo with Madrid is very efficient, but can be busy at commuter times.
 The route is operated by one-class-only Avant trains, which take 33 minutes for the 73-km journey from Toledo to the capital.

-Travel to Toledo by train from anywhere in the UK or across Europe.
+Travel to Toledo by train from anywhere across Europe.